Hyeonmin64/Artificial-intelligence/Aggregate.md

 <https://arxiv.org/abs/2207.04036>

-- With proper parameterization; (commuting) Gradient Flow becomes equivalent with Mirror Flow.
+- With proper parameterization; (commuting and regular) Gradient Flow becomes equivalent with Mirror Flow.
+- Also conditions to being good; (meets above) parameterization.
+-
+- Knowledge: about "Manifold",

 ### [Text] Kernel and Submanifold Learning